karthik-d/room-slot-booking/README.md

 Django based web-application to book time/room slots for events.
 Three user interface types:
-- Owner: To create and manage rooms
+- Owner: To create and manage rooms/slots
 - Manager: To manage rooms/slots and bookings
-- Customer: To make roomt/slot bookings
+- Customer: To make room/slot bookings

 ## Procedure to Execute